 In Romans 1:4 Paul says that Christ was “declared to be the Son of God with power, according to the Spirit of holiness, by the resurrection from the dead.”
 Doesn’t this liken resurrection to a new birth?
 The answer is no. Paul is not saying that Jesus became the Son of God by the resurrection.
 Jesus was declared to be the Son of God before his crucifixion — he did not become the Son of God by his resurrection.
 Rather, the resurrection declared him to be not just the Son, but the Son with power.

 In the analogy Jesus used in speaking with Nicodemus, to be “born again” is to be reborn spiritually.
 This is the miracle of conversion (regeneration)—the often mysterious work of the Holy Spirit in a person’s life.
 This rebirth is then followed by the Christian life of growth—again, a gift of the Spirit.
 All this can be likened to the process of a baby being born, then growing and developing into a mature human over the course of their life.

-If we have been called by God and have let him lead us to repentance and have received his Holy Spirit, we have become children of God in the way that John refers to being a child of God.
-As children of God, born again of the Spirit, we have been given a new start.
+If we have been called by God and have let him lead us to repentance and have received the Holy Spirit, we have become children of God in the way that John refers to being a child of God.
+As children of God, born again (or “born from above,” as it can be translated) of the Spirit, we have been given a new start.
 And now we grow from infancy toward maturity so that, one day, we may be changed from mortal to immortal when Christ comes.
 Here’s how John puts it: